 Without Multi-Factor Authentication (MFA) enabled, there are several risks that can threaten the security of an AWS account which include:

-- Password theft: passwords can be stolen through phishing attacks, social engineering, or other means.
-If an attacker gains access to your password, they can use it to access your AWS account and potentially compromise your resources and data.
+Passwords can be stolen through phishing attacks, social engineering, or other means.
+If an attacker gains access to your password, they can use it to access your AWS account and potentially compromise your resources and data. - Brute-force attacks

-- Brute-force attacks: attackers can attempt to guess your password using automated tools, which can take advantage of weak or easily guessable passwords.
-Enabling MFA helps prevent brute-force attacks because the attacker would also need to provide a second authentication factor to access the account.
+Attackers can attempt to guess your password using automated tools, which can take advantage of weak or easily guessable passwords.
+Enabling MFA helps prevent brute-force attacks because the attacker would also need to provide a second authentication factor to access the account. - Compromised credentials

 How to enable MFA